[Last updated 14th August, 2018]

 Observational studies provide clues as to what conditions and diseases may be influenced by leaky gut.

-Autoimmune disease are clearly indicated.
+Autoimmune disease are clearly indicated, including the following:

 Type 1 Diabetes